oamg/leapp-insights-tasks/README.md

 Red Hat Insights Tasks are always distributed to registered systems as signed yaml files, those are either executed via [rhc-worker-script](https://github.com/oamg/rhc-worker-script) or [rhc-worker-playbook](https://github.com/RedHatInsights/rhc-worker-playbook).
 For leapp this generally means that rhc-worker-script is used for RHEL 7 systems and rhc-playbook-worker is used for RHEL 8+ systems.

-So in short [playbooks folder](playbooks) contains true signed ansible playbooks and also files from [scripts folder](scripts) wrapped in signed yaml envelope.
+So in short [playbooks folder](playbooks) contains ansible playbooks and also files from [scripts folder](scripts) wrapped in signed yaml envelope.
+Beware that the signatures may not be valid, the latest signed playbooks can be downloaded directly in Red Hat Insights Tasks UI, follow [the Tasks official documentation](https://docs.redhat.com/en/documentation/red_hat_insights/1-latest/html/assessing_and_remediating_system_issues_using_red_hat_insights_tasks/overview-tasks).

-### Preupgrade

-You can find official leapp_preupgrade_ansible.yaml for rhc-worker-playbook in playbooks folder.
-This playbook is officially signed and used on Red Hat Insights.

-For rhc-worker-script we have only raw script leapp_preupgrade.py, signed version wrapped in yaml is still in development.

-### Upgrade

-**TBD** for rhc-worker-playbook.

-For rhc-worker-script we have only raw script leapp_upgrade.py, signed version wrapped in yaml is still in development.
+Only RHEL 8 preupgrade is available in Red Hat Insights production environment.

 ## Local Development & Contributing